Barn Door Gallery

 all types of visual art, including 2D and 3D work

 Please note that all artwork submitted must be available for sale (exceptions may apply), and NCFA retains a 20% commission on all artwork sold.
-We try to keep this as low as possible to aid our mission.
+NCFA will host an opening reception in coordination with Arts Night Out (the second Friday of the month) and ask that the selected artists participate in a facilitated artist talk.

 The Barn Door Gallery is approximately 20’ x 26’ and has about 70-80 linear feet of wall space (depending on the kind of art being displayed).
 It has five pedestals, a movable wall, and tables may also be available for 3D work.